-If there’s one thing you’re almost certain to get along with your husband once you get married, it’s in-laws.
+Anxious about addressing your in-laws?
+If there’s one thing you’re almost certain to get along with your mate once you get married, it’s in-laws.
 There are many cases in which you will already know your in-laws, even get along great with them, be invited to family functions and so forth.
 All of this long before you get married.
 If this is the case, then great!
-You’re probably already past the stage of awkward introductions and being unsure of what exactly to call your husband’s mother.
+You’re probably already past the stage of awkward introductions and being unsure of what exactly to call your spouse’s mother.

 However, there are occasions in which you may have never had the chance to meet them before the wedding.
 Perhaps everyone lives too far away for any visits.
 Whatever the case, at some point the manner of addressing your in-laws will come up…especially during the holidays with holiday cards, gift tags and party introductions.